 Planty Social is the undergraduate Plant Biology club on campus.
-The club aims to bring together plant enthusiasts from all backgrounds and majors to learn more about plant biology by doing hands on activities and going on excursions.
-Planty Social seeks to enrich the plant biology community on campus by being a group where students can connect with each aother and with all things plants!
-For info on meeting times, email Benjamin Blackman, Genetics & Plant Biology Faculty Advisor at email@example.com
+The club aims to bring together plant enthusiasts from all backgrounds and majors to learn more about plant biology by doing hands-on activities and going on excursions.
+Planty Social seeks to enrich the plant biology community on campus by being a group where students can connect with each other and with all things plants!
+For more information, contact Benjamin Blackman, Genetics & Plant Biology Faculty Advisor.

 The Student Nutrition Advocacy Club (SNAC) provides support to undergraduate students and the greater Berkeley campus, as well as helping students network with faculty.
 SNAC promotes and supports National Nutrition Month, attends dietetic events, and participates in volunteer programs.

 Forestry Club students participate in a logging sports competition